DaspawnW/prometheus-aws-file-sd-config/README.md

-# AWS EC2 instance autodiscovery for Prometheus metrics
+# AWS EC2 Instance Autodiscovery for Prometheus metrics

 The normal Prometheus ec2_sd_configs object is very limited and doesn't support extended discovery.
 This limits it for example to the specified list of ports inside the prometheus configuration file.